 max_retry_wait is reached.
 In the default configuration the last retry waits for approximately 131072 sec, roughly 36 hours.

 The limit on the number of retries before buffered data is discarded, and an

 option to disable that limit (if true, the value of

 there is no limit).
 The default values are 17 and false (not disabled).
 If the limit is reached, buffered data is discarded and the retry interval is reset to its initial value (

 The number of threads to flush the buffer.
 This option can be used to parallelize writes into the output(s) designated by the output plugin.
+Increasing the number of threads improves the flush throughput to hide write / network latency.
 The default is 1.

 log_level option allows the user to set different levels of logging for each plugin.
 The supported log levels are: